sebbekarlsson/Perselia/USERS.REGISTER.md

 ## users.register
-> This function is used to register a new user
+> This function is used to register a new user.

 #### JSON: